aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-0-2/_index.md

 {{< /highlight >}}
 ## **Added ConvertFormulasData Property to HTMLLoadOptions Class**
-ConvertFormulasData property has been added to the HTMLLoadOptions Class, in order to facilitate the developers to load Excel formulas from HTML files.
-The boolean ConvertFormulasData property indicates whether or not to convert the string to a formula when the string value starts with character '='.
+The ConvertFormulasData property has been added to the HTMLLoadOptions class to facilitate developers in loading Excel formulas from HTML files.
+The boolean ConvertFormulasData property indicates whether to convert the string to a formula when the string value starts with the character '='.

 **Java**